General Intelligence Department (Jordan): Establishment

-Mudar Badran recalls in his book Al-Qarar ("The Decision") the frequent night meetings held at the GID headquarters with the late King Hussein bin Talal.
-The King would convene several officers, including Badran, Adeeb Tahboub, Ahmad Obeidat, Tariq Aladdin, and Adnan Abu Odeh, along with GID Director Mohammad Rasoul Al-Kilani.
-Badran describes these meetings as stimulating the officers to speak openly, encouraged by the King’s interest in their views and analyses.
+In Al-Qarar ("The Decision"), Mudar Badran writes about night meetings held at the GID headquarters with King Hussein.
+He states that the meetings were attended by several officers, including Adeeb Tahboub, Ahmad Obeidat, Tariq Aladdin, Adnan Abu Odeh, and GID Director Mohammad Rasoul Al-Kailani.
+According to Badran, the king encouraged those present to speak openly and share their views and analyses.